karaipsum/NeonSky-Font/README.md

 All company, product, and system names mentioned herein are trademarks or registered trademarks of their respective companies.

-The font NeonSky is released under [SIL Open Font License v1.1](https://openfontlicense.org/), with Reserved Font Name "NeonSky".
+The font NeonSky is released under [SIL Open Font License v1.1](https://openfontlicense.org/), with Reserved Font Name "NeonSky" and "NeonSky Stencil".